 Enoshima

-The beaches cover the entire east and west coast of Enoshima, and right next to them are two popular swimming beaches that are patrolled by lifeguards and are crowded with restaurants and temporary beach huts that play popular music and rent out lounge chairs and sun umbrellas for bathers during summer holidays.
+The beaches cover the entire east and west coast of Enoshima, and right next to them are two popular swimming beaches that are patrolled by lifeguards and are crowded with restaurants and temporary beach huts that play popular music and rent sun loungers and umbrellas to bathers during the summer holidays.

-Remembering that it's not just one or two beaches, so it's good to choose one that certainly matches your needs, for that you use criteria such as your accommodation, distance and travel costs, all to get the best out of it.
+Remember that it is not just one or two beaches, so it is good to choose one that certainly meets your needs; for this, you use criteria such as your accommodation, distance, and travel costs, all to make the most of it.

 Boso Peninsula

-Beaches line the coast of the Boso Peninsula and are a popular and relatively easy day out from Tokyo.
-The east coast faces the Pacific Ocean, making surfing and boogie boarding popular activities, while the west coast offers calmer waters and views of Mount Fuji when visibility is very good.
+The beaches line the coast of the Boso Peninsula and are a popular and relatively easy day trip from Tokyo.
+The eastern coast faces the Pacific Ocean, making it popular for surfing and bodyboarding, while the western coast offers calmer waters and views of Mount Fuji when visibility is very good.

 The best beaches in Japan